 The S&P 500 and NASDAQ 100 indices have been getting a lot of attention over the past several years as investors look to diversify internationally.

-Since the DJIA only contains 30 stocks, it is much less diversified than the other two main indices of the S&P 500 and NASDAQ 100.
+Since the Dow Jones Industrial Average (DJIA) only contains 30 stocks, it is much less diversified than the other two main indices.

 In some cases, investors choose to purchase the stocks that are in the DJIA directly in their accounts.